VigneshVSV/oscilloscope-simulator/README.md

 |1e4| 10.3ms  | 36ms  |
 |1e5| 73.2ms  | 326ms |

+1e3 means 1000 elements per array, which means that for 4 channels and time axis there are totally 5000 elements.

 ###### Preview speed

 Access all 4 channels and x axis (time axis), but plot only one channel